civo/status/content/issues/2021-06-30-scheduled-upgrade-downtime-nyc1.md

   - Compute/NYC1
   - Network/NYC1
 section: issue
 ---
+The upgrade works have now been completed and service should be restored to all customer clusters and instances in NYC1.
+If you experience any issues connecting to your resources, or are unable to launch new clusters/instances, please contact us through the customer support feature in your civo.com account.
+---
 On Monday the 5th of July at 6am GMT+1 (1am ET, 10pm PT July 4th), there will be a planned outage of Civo region NYC1.
 We anticipate an at-risk window of up to three hours of unavailability for this region.